vogelchr/e1_sam4_usb/README.txt

 * Repository / File Formats
 	- rename .brd/.sch to sensible name, integrate in old http://cgit.osmocom.org/osmo-e1-xcvr/ repository.
-* Board

-	- USB_VBUS_SENS not routed to microcontroller!
-	 - GPS antenna input has no transient voltage suppressor, possible ESD damage (unless the
-	GNS module has one inside?
-Did you find any documentation on that in the module data sheet?
-Recommended: 0603ESDA-TR
-	  => will check

 DONE after 20180624:
 	- EAGLE 7 compatibility